-As soon as practicable, the employee must disclose the conflict of interest by completing a Disclosure of Conflict of Interest - Officer form, which will guide the person through their disclosure obligations.
+As soon as practicable, the employee must declare the conflict of interest by completing a Disclosure of Conflict of Interest - Officer form, which will guide the person through their disclosure obligations.
 The form must be submitted to the Governance and Commercial Property Business Unit, who must advise the CEO.
+The requirement to submit this form at the time a conflict of interest arises, is in addition to the half-yearly declarations already undertaken by relevant officers with delegated powers.
+These include; contract management officers, planning officers and local laws officers.

-Disclosure of Conflict of Interest -Officer forms are available on Webstar or by contacting the Governance and Commercial Property Business Unit.
+Disclosure of Conflict of Interest - Officer forms are available on The Source or by contacting the Governance and Commercial Property Business Unit.